o Saturday 8am-11am: Race pack collection

 RACE PACK COLLECTION: You must collect your Race Pack on Saturday morning from 8.00am for our tent at the start area.
-This pack will contain your bib number (with integrated timing chip), a baggage sticker and general information.
+This pack will contain your bib number with an integrated timing chip.

 Can my race pack be posted to me?

 POSTING RACE PACK: Race Packs can be posted to all Irish participants towards the start of July if you select this option at the time of registration.
 There is an additional charge of €3.00 to have your race pack posted.
-This pack will contain your bib number (with integrated timing chip), a baggage sticker and general information.
+This pack will contain your bib number with an integrated timing chip.
 You are then race ready and do not need to register in Kilkee.
 Simply turn up at the start line in good time.